DataDog/hiring-engineers/answers.md

 # Final Question

 > As a big music fan, it could be cool to track either pricing trends for records or release trends for labels, genres and artists over time.
 Discogs, my former employer, actually provides a public API with every entry in their database.
 It wouldn't be all that difficult to ingest data from there or from another music-related public REST API (like Spotify).
-I think the biggest challenge here would be staying within the rate-limit rules these companies have for their data.
+I think the biggest challenge here would be staying within the rate-limit rules these companies have for accessing their data.
 If you could overcome that, you could see some very interesting results.